Low-Risk & Easy-to-Use CATs

-1. Muddiest Point- Ask the students what was the ‘muddiest’ or most confusing concept in the class, the lecture, the topic.
-The muddiest point CAT is a great way for you to see what concepts the students need additional help on.
+Muddiest Point- Ask the students what was the ‘muddiest’ or most confusing concept in the class, the lecture, and the topic.
+The muddiest point CAT is a great way to see what concepts the students need additional help on.

-Discussion board- Start a discussion board topic and allow the students to respond.
+• Discussion board- Start a discussion board topic and allow the students to respond.
 Choose if the students will respond with their names or anonymously.
-Request peers to comment on 1-2 other posts sharing their insights on the topic.
+Request peers to comment on 1-2 other posts, sharing their insights.

-Survey – Create an anonymous survey with an essay-style question that allows a student to share the muddiest point.
+• Survey – Create an anonymous survey with an essay-style question, allowing students to share the muddiest point.

-Traditional class applications Give all students a half sheet of blank paper and a few minutes to complete this activity at the end of class.
-If there is a common theme, use just-in-time training to send a video explanation, an email, or spend time at the beginning of the next class to reteach and/or discuss.
+• Give all students a half sheet of blank paper and a few minutes to complete this activity at the end of class.
+If there is a common theme, use just-in-time training to send a video explanation or an email, or spend time at the beginning of the next class to reteach and/or discuss.

 Examples: What was the most surprising or unexpected thing you learned in the course/ topic?
 What did you perceive the purpose of the course/topic was?
 What was the most useful idea in the course/topic?
 This is more of a personal reflection that allows you to assess the classroom techniques.